 ACCOMMODATION: All nights during the main expedition will be spent onboard (though depending on flight schedules, and if the extension is available, you may require additional nights in hotels).
 There are several levels of accommodation on the ship, please contact us for details.
 Some cabins have private, en-suite bathrooms, whilst all have full-time hot water and 24h electricity.
 Meals are exceptional and of an international standard.
 All but one or two lunches will be taken onboard.
 PLEASE CALL THE OFFICE IF YOU WISH TO BE SENT DETAILS OF THE SHIPS ON EACH CRUISE.

 TRAVEL REQUIREMENTS: A valid passport is required; the passport must be valid for at least six months past your intended stay.
 Tourist visas are currently required for most nationalities.
 The process of obtaining a Russian visa is fairly straightforward, though it may need to be submitted in person.
 Nationalities not requiring a visa include many South and Central American countries, Thailand, and ex-Soviet states.
 Heritage Expeditions and Tropical Birding work with a ground agent in the Far East that assists and aids the visa process for passengers.
 Travel requirements are subject to change; if you are unsure, please check with the nearest embassy or consulate, or ask our office staff for help.

-WHAT’S INCLUDED?: (This applies to the expedition cruise only, please contact us for info about the extension) Accommodation onboard the Spirit of Enderby from the night of day 1 to the night day 12; meals from dinner on day 1 to breakfast on day 13; safe drinking water at all times; Heritage Expeditions OR Tropical Birding tour leader from the afternoon of day 1 to the morning of day 13; ground transport for certain landing sites.
+WHAT’S INCLUDED?: (This applies to the expedition cruise only, please contact us for info about the extension) Accommodation onboard the ship from the night of day 1 to the night day 12; meals from dinner on day 1 to breakfast on day 13; safe drinking water at all times; Heritage Expeditions OR Tropical Birding tour leader from the afternoon of day 1 to the morning of day 13; ground transport for certain landing sites.

 WHAT’S NOT INCLUDED?: Optional tips to the tour leader, crew, and expedition staff; flights; snacks; additional drinks apart from those included; alcoholic beverages; travel insurance; excursions not included in the tour itinerary; extras on the ship such as laundry service, minibar, room service, telephone calls, internet usage, and personal items; medical fees; other items or services not specifically mentioned as being included.